Stuycs-K/project03-final-09-goihmanb-choia/PROPOSAL.md

-# Final Project Proposal

-## Group Members:

-Andrew Choi, Benjamin Goihman

-# Intentions:
+### Description of Project:

-A tic tac toe game, with options to play 1v1’s or in a tournament style round, that also saves leaderboard stats
+A tic tac toe game with options to play 1v1s or in a tournament-style round.
+The game also saves leaderboard stats.

-# Intended usage:
+---

+### How It Will Be Used:
-Players will play through the command line, there will be one server started for each game/tournament, then each player will connect through a client and play.
+Players will play through the command line.
+There will be one server started for each game/tournament, and each player will connect through a client to play.
 The board will be displayed, and the user will enter a row, then column.

+---

+### Timeline:
+- **1/10**: Tic tac toe game between two clients
+- **1/13**: Add sighandler and file data to save a leaderboard of wins
+- **1/17**: Finish tournament style
+- **Extra Features** (post-1/17): Connect 4, save game state / resume games

+---

-# Technical Details:
+### Technical Design:

-Topics from class:
+#### Topics from Class:
+1. **Memory Allocation**:

-We will use allocating memory for defining any variables, structs or arrays we need to use.
+   We will use allocated memory for defining any variables, structs, or arrays needed.

+2. **File Handling**:
-We will work with files to save stats of users who play meaning when a user wins or loses a game we can save that stat and then later on we can read the file to see top players.
+   We will work with files to save stats of users who play.
+For example, when a user wins or loses a game, that stat will be saved.
+Later, we can read the file to see the top players.

+3. **Signals**:
-Signals - When we implement extra features like saving the game state, signals will be used to save the game state before exiting.
-They will also be utilized in the server to handle scenarios where a user disconnects.
-For example, if a player disconnects mid-game, the server will treat it as if they lost, ensuring the game or tournament continues without crashing.
+   - Signals will be used to implement extra features like saving the game state before exiting.
+   - They will also be utilized in the server to handle scenarios where a user disconnects.
+For example, if a player disconnects mid-game, the server will treat it as a loss, ensuring the game or tournament continues without crashing.

+4. **Pipes**:
-Pipes - this will be the main method of communication between the different players, we will be working off the pipe networking lab
+   Pipes will serve as the main method of communication between different players, building on concepts from the pipe networking lab.

+---

+### Responsibilities:

+#### **Andrew Choi**:
+- Work on server-side logic to allow communication for tic tac toe across players.
+- Add the UI to print the tic tac toe board and handle user input.
+- Implement the Tic Tac Toe game algorithm, including win, loss, and tie detection.

+#### **Benjamin Goihman**:
+- Handle server-side logic for matchmaking users.
+- Implement server-side logic for progression between matches.
+- Differentiate between 1v1s and tournament modes on the server side.
+- Manage tournament stats and the leaderboard.

+This division balances the workload while keeping roles clear and aligned with team preferences.

+---

-Algorithms and / data structures:
+### Algorithms and Data Structures:

-We will be using the three way handshake
+- **Three-Way Handshake**

-2d array for the board
+- **2D Array** for the board

-Algorithm to detect if tic tac toe game is tied/won/lost
+- **Algorithm** to detect if a tic tac toe game is tied/won/lost

-Tournament matcher and deal with odd amount of players
+- **Tournament Matcher** to handle odd numbers of players

-# Intended pacing:

-Tic tac toe game between two clients 1/10
-Add sighandler and file data to save a leaderboard of wins1/13 Finish tournament style 1/17
-Add extra features - save game state / resume games